15 Colleges with No Letters of Recommendation Required

 Do all graduate schools require letters of recommendation?

-No, not all graduate schools require letters of recommendation.
-In fact, all of the schools on this page offer grad programs!
-In brief, the most common requirements for grad school often include:
+No, not every graduate schools mandates letters of recommendation.
+In fact, all the institutions listed here provide graduate programs!
+In a nutshell, the typical prerequisites for grad school frequently encompass:

 • Bachelor’s degree from an accredited school